Tapadoo/TCSlackNotifierPlugin/README.markdown

 #Before Installing

 As it's something I put together in an excited rush, not everything that should be configurable is, so some stuff was hard coded just for our company.
-I'll change this in a future build at some point, but pull requests are welcome :) - in `SlackNotifier.java` there's a `postUrl` field hardcoded to our instance of slack:
+I'll change this in a future build at some point (in progress in develop branch), but pull requests are welcome :) - in `SlackNotifier.java` there's a `postUrl` field hardcoded to our instance of slack:

 ```
     //Todo - make user configurable or plugin configurable or something